quixio/quix-streams/README.md

 ## Roadmap

-You can view and contribute to our feature roadmap [here](https://github.com/orgs/quixai/projects/1)
+You can view and contribute to our feature [roadmap](https://github.com/orgs/quixai/projects/1).

 ## Community 👭